Aurian-G/BudweiserBreweryAnalysis/README.md

 ##CodeBook REPO
 #This Repo contains descriptive information regarding the variables, attributes, and data used

+##Data Repo
+#This Repo contains the two data sets we used for analysis (Beer and Brewery Data Sets)

 ##Youtube Links
 #Aurian - https://youtu.be/FRbt0MTG_X4
 #Balaji - https://youtu.be/rl-ns9r1shY